Year 1

 DT: Textiles.
 Children will design and make a finger puppet

-PE: Multi skills.
+PE: Fundamental movement skills.

 Music: Tempo.
 Children will use bodies and instruments to listen and respond to pieces of music with fast and slow speeds.